Half Day Closures for Staff Training

 The Practice has training events for all staff where the Surgery closes from 12 noon on Wednesday once per month.
 These are as follows:

-If you need a Doctor on these training afternoons please telephone 111.
+If you need a Doctor on these training afternoons please telephone the normal surgery number on 01924 334451 or NHS 111.

 Why does the practice close, is this really necessary?